codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 its main use case is discovery (e.g. for reuse and reproducibility), which is arguably the same as for `downloadUrl`.
 Therefore the two can be assumed to signify the same.

+In some cases, values for the following CFF fields could also be mappable to CodeMeta `downloadUrl`:

+- `url`, when the URL points to a download URL
+- `repository`, when the repository is containing a downloadable artifact of the software
+- `identifiers[i].type==url`, when the identifier resolves to a downloadable artifact of the software

 Future versions of CFF may document this more clearly (https://github.com/citation-file-format/citation-file-format/issues/326).